vikramaH/links/AI and LLMs.md

 By combining models, we can create a powerful new LLM that leverages their collective strengths.

 In this tutorial, we will implement it using the **mergekit** library.

+Open WebUI
+===
+Open WebUI is a Web-based application that allows you to interact with AI models.

+Open WebUI is an extensible, feature-rich, and user-friendly self-hosted AI platform designed to operate entirely offline.
+It supports various LLM runners like Ollama and OpenAI-compatible APIs, with built-in inference engine for RAG, making it a powerful AI deployment solution.

 GGUF